corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 ## HospitalizeFlowException

-Some operations can fail intermittently and will succeed if they are tried again at a later time.
-Flows have the ability to halt their execution in such situations.
+Some operations can fail intermittently, and will succeed if they are tried again later.
+Flows can halt their execution in such situations.
 By throwing a `HospitalizeFlowException` a flow will stop and retry at a later time (on the next node restart).

 A `HospitalizeFlowException` can be defined in various ways: